Is La Croix Water Bad For You?Oct 14, 2019

-Still, rumors that that seltzer water — like La Croix — is bad for your health may not hold up under scrutiny.
-We should preface this by saying that research on the general health effects of seltzer is scarce, but in the name of fizzy deliciousness, let’s examine the existing evidence.
+Well, research on the general health effects of seltzers and sparkling waters like La Croix is scarce, but in the name of fizzy deliciousness, let’s examine the existing evidence.

-A 2006 study looked at this very question.
-The study featured 2,500 male and female participants and found that cola might weaken the hips of older women, but the researchers found no bone-density risk from other carbonated drinks.
-It’s another reason to stay away from soda, but it’s not a red flag when it comes to La Croix.
+A 2006 study featuring 2,500 male and female participants found that cola consumption was associated with with weakened hips in older women, but the researchers found no bone-density risk from other carbonated drinks.

 Here’s where things get a little complicated, so stick with us.
 It’s a basic scientific fact that dissolving carbon dioxide into water (which is how seltzer gets its wonderful bubbles) puts carbonic acid in the water.
 If the dentists in the room are getting jumpy, it’s because they can already see where this is going.

-A 2001 study published in the Journal of Oral Rehabilitation, stated that “mineral waters appear to offer a safe alternative to more erosive acidic beverages.”
-They found they were 100 less erosive than soda.
-However, a more recent study from 2007, saw the opposite.
-The researchers soaked teeth in seltzer-filled containers for 30 minutes to measure the effect of sparkling water on enamel.
+A 2001 study published in the Journal of Oral Rehabilitation stated that “mineral waters appear to offer a safe alternative to more erosive acidic beverages.”
+However, a more recent study from 2007 said the opposite: The researchers soaked teeth in seltzer-filled containers for 30 minutes to measure the effect of sparkling water on enamel.
 They found the sparkling waters “demonstrated erosive potential similar to or greater than that of pure orange juice, an established erosive drink.”